Badi96/DD2410-Introduction-to-Robotics/Project/README_Project.md

   1. Yes: end of mission
   2. No: go back to state 2 and repeat until success.
 For this, you need to respawn the cube to its original pose in case it has fallen.

+Obs 1: At any time during the navigation, a bad-intentioned TA might kidnap your robot again.
+Your behavior tree must be able to detect this and react to it so that the robot always knows its true position.
+Kidnap the robot yourself during your development to test your solution (the robot can be moved in Gazebo manually).

+Obs 2: The robot uses a particle filter for localization.
+Use the distribution of the particles to know when the filter has converged.
+Other solutions will not be accepted.

 ## Install ##